Boat fishingThe revolution from the front

 Text: Thorsten Trojan

-Control instead of drift: Change on the water
+Control rather than drift: Change on the water

 There are technical developments that improve a hobby.
-And there are those rare leaps that reorganise an entire system.
-The bow motor belongs in the second category.
-It has not only made boat fishing more comfortable.
-It has changed it at its core.
+And then there are those rare breakthroughs that completely reshape an entire system.
+The bow motor falls into the second category.
+It has not merely made boat fishing more comfortable; it has fundamentally transformed it.

-This is because it shifted the focus on board: away from the stern, away from simply correcting drift and wind, and towards active control of the boat from the bow.
-A boat that was previously mainly driven and then positioned somehow became a precisely controllable working tool.
+For with it, the focus on board shifted: away from the stern, away from merely correcting for drift and wind, and towards actively controlling the boat from the bow.
+A boat that used to be steered first and foremost and then positioned somehow became a precisely manoeuvrable piece of equipment.

-And this is where the real revolution lies: in the past, boat fishing was often a game against external forces.
-Wind pushed, waves pushed, currents shifted, and the skipper was constantly busy reworking.
-If you wanted to fish along an edge, stand over a plateau or drop a stone pack cleanly, you had to constantly think along with the boat.
-The fishing boat was a vehicle, but not yet a precise partner.
+And that is precisely where the real revolution lies: in the past, boat fishing was often a battle against the forces of nature.
+The wind would push, the waves would press down, the current would shift, and the skipper was constantly busy making adjustments.
+Anyone wanting to fish along an edge, position themselves over a plateau or cast neatly onto a rocky outcrop had to constantly keep the boat in mind.
+The fishing boat was a vessel, but not yet a precise partner.

-Today, things are different.
-GPS-supported anchor functions, course and heading hold, drift modes and finely adjustable electric steering ensure that the boat no longer just moves on the water, but can be held, aligned and guided in a reproducible manner.
+Things are different today.
+GPS-assisted anchoring functions, course and heading hold, drift modes and finely adjustable electric steering ensure that the boat no longer simply moves about on the water, but can be held in position, aligned and steered in a predictable manner.

 1